JeremySCook/JC-Pro-Macro-2/README.md

 Successfully funded on Kickstarter: https://www.kickstarter.com/projects/291892408/jc-pro-macro-2-mechanical-keypad
 Pre-order now on Tindie (waitlist): https://www.tindie.com/products/jeremycook/jc-pro-macro-2-rotarygpio-macro-keyboard-kit/

-Software and accessories for the JCPM 2: https://www.kickstarter.com/projects/291892408/jc-pro-macro-2-mechanical-keypad

 **When programming, may need to hit reset button right before upload.
 Normally this isn't needed with the Pro Micro, but seems to be a consequence of it being in HID mode.
 Double-tap reset button to give yourself more time to program if needed.**